-The employee induction is part of the larger process of bringing new staff into a company and it consists in familiarising the new recruit with the working environment, with a focus on the organisation's history, goals, mission, structure and on the rights and responsibilities of the new employee.
+The employee induction is part of the larger process of bringing new staff into a company and it comprises familiarising the recruit with the working environment, with a focus on the organization’s history, goals, mission, structure and on the rights and responsibilities of the new employee.

 What are the things that the new employee should be told during this process?

-In the first day of the new employee and it should be conducted by the HR manager and the employees of the same department in order to make the new recruit feel comfortable in the new working environment, preventing them from feeling outsiders in their new job.
+On the first day of the new employee and it should be conducted by the HR manager and the employees of the same department in order for the recruit to feel comfortable in the new working environment, preventing them from feeling outsiders in their new job.

 What you should know is that losing a new entrant and having to replace him or her costs about 25% of their salary, according to statistics.
 On the other hand, a good induction process can bring long-term benefits for the company and making sure that you do things well from the start makes your job easier and the employees’ adaptation process smoother.

-The on-boarding process which is not the same with the induction process, as some people might think.
-The on-boarding is more complex and it deals with aspects such as the strategy of the organisation, insights into the current business climate and the opportunities for further development, cultural agenda of the team and organisation.
+The onboarding process which is not the same with the induction process, as some people might think.
+The on-boarding is more complex, and it deals with aspects such as the strategy of the organization, insights into the current business climate and the opportunities for further development, cultural agenda of the team and organization.

 What’s the role of the on-boarding process?
 To ensure that expectations on both sides are met, to develop the new employee’s overview on the company and culture, to increase productivity and a sense of clarity on his/her role.